-For the purposes of this definition:
+- i.
+Fear for the person's safety or the safety of others, or - ii.
+Suffer substantial emotion distress - 1.
+For the purposes of this definition: - a.

-- a.
 Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - b.
 Reasonable person means a person under similar circumstances and with similar identity to the complainant. - c.
 Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - d.
-Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting. - V. Supportive Measures Individualized services reasonably available that are nonpunitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to protect safety or deter sexual harassment. - W. Title IX Coordinator The University official designated to ensure compliance of Title IX and the University's Title IX program. - X. Title IX Officials Any official designated by the University to assist with the compliance of Title IX and the University's Title IX program.
+Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting - X. Supportive Measures: Individualized services reasonably available that are nonpunitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, protect safety, or deter sexual harassment. - Y. Title IX Coordinator: The University official designated to ensure compliance of Title IX and the University's Title IX program. - Z. Title IX Officials: Any official designated by the University to assist with the compliance of Title IX and the University's Title IX program.